kitttn/temptest/Buildbot.md

 ####Buildbot web interface
 The web interface is served by master here: http://ara-buildbot.leaflabs.com/

-#####Brief tour of the Buildbot web interface

 The home page is basically a jump page with links to several sub-pages.
-Perhaps the most useful of these is the waterfall.
+The following sections provide a brief description of each page.

 ######Waterfall